MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 ## About Dotfuscator Community

-Your copy of Microsoft Visual Studio 2019 includes a copy of ***PreEmptive Protection - Dotfuscator Community***, free for personal use.
+Your copy of Microsoft Visual Studio includes a copy of ***PreEmptive Protection - Dotfuscator Community***, free for personal use.
 (This free version was previously known as Dotfuscator Community Edition or Dotfuscator CE.)
-For instructions on how to install the version of Dotfuscator Community included with Visual Studio 2019, see the [Installation page][install].
+For instructions on how to install the version of Dotfuscator Community included with Visual Studio, see the [Installation page][install].

 Dotfuscator Community offers a range of [software protection and hardening][software-protection] services for developers, architects, and testers.
 Examples of [.NET Obfuscation][obfuscation] and other [Application Protection][app-protection] features included in Dotfuscator Community are: